-- " Fighting - " Using threatening, abusive language or misconduct towards the officials. - " Deliberately body checking in the head, neck area or from behind.
+- Fighting - Using threatening, abusive language or misconduct towards the officials. - Deliberately body checking in the head, neck area or from behind.

-NOTE: Penalty time shall begin once the offender is seated in the penalty area; all time serving penalties are not releasable.
+NOTE: Penalty time shall begin once the offender is seated in the penalty area, or when play is restarted, which ever happens second; all time serving penalties are not releasable.